visualpharm/Lunacy/docs/index.md

 # Why icons services?
 The demand for visual content seems is only getting stronger nowadays.
 More views, more downloads, more profit are associated with visually rich posts, apps and all sort of UX in general.
 This trend poses a new challenge for developers and UX designers: how to efficiently manage the basic pieces of visual content in their projects?
 Having just a huge bunch of icons files may not necessarily help one to efficiently and competitively develop and support visually rich applications.
 Wouldn't it be much more better to have a dedicated reliable platform like the [Icons8](https://icons8.com/) that would cope with all sort of the challenges associated with managing icons, keeping them up-to-date, and making them easily accessible in the most suitable forms and various contexts?

 Conceptually, the [Icons8](https://icons8.com/) provides two frameworks or in other words two ways of how icons could be accessed.
-These two pathways are named as '[standard](...)' and '[service integration](...)'.
+These two pathways are known as '[standard](...)' and '[service integration](...)'.
 Each framework is a associated with certain sets of tools.
 The next section aims to grasp the main features and differences of these tools.

 # Which framework do I need?